-THE OFFERING

-Class A Units offered by us

-We are offering [•] Class A Units.
+THE OFFERING Class A Units offered by us We are offering 19,115,000 Class A Units.
 Each Class A Unit will consist of one share of our common stock and one warrant to purchase one share of our common stock.
 The Class A Units will not be certificated and the share of common stock and warrant part of such unit are immediately separable and will be issued separately in this offering.

-Class B Units offered by us

-We are also offering to those purchasers, if any, whose purchase of Class A Units in this offering would otherwise result in the purchaser, together with its affiliates and certain related parties, beneficially owning more than 4.99% of our outstanding common stock immediately following the consummation of this offering, the opportunity, in lieu of purchasing Class A Units, to purchase Class B Units.
-Each Class B Unit will consist of one share of Series F Preferred Stock, with a stated value of \$1,000 and convertible into [•] shares of our common stock, together with [•] warrants.
-The Series F Preferred Stock does not have any voting rights but is convertible into shares of common stock.
-The Class B Units will not be certificated and the share of Series F Preferred Stock and warrants part of such unit are immediately separable and will be issued separately in this offering.

-Warrants

-Each warrant will be exercisable for one share of common stock, will have an exercise price which is equal to [•] per share, will be exercisable upon issuance and will expire five years from the date of issuance.

-Common Stock underlying warrants and Series F Preferred Stock

-This prospectus also relates to the offering of $[\bullet]$ shares of our common stock issuable upon the exercise of warrants included in the Class A Units.

-This prospectus additionally relates to the offering of [●] shares of our common stock issuable upon conversion of the Series F Preferred Stock included in the Class B Units.

-Over-allotment option

-The underwriters have an option for a period of 45 days to purchase up to [•] of additional securities solely to cover over-allotments, if any.

-Common stock to be outstanding immediately after this offering

-[●] shares.
-If the underwriters' over-allotment option is exercised in full, the total number of shares of common stock outstanding immediately following the option exercise will be [●] shares.
-Excludes shares of common stock that may be issued under the warrants and Series F Preferred Stock to be issued in this offering.
-Assumes only Class A Units are sold in this offering.
-To the extent we sell any Class B Units, the same aggregate number of common stock equivalents resulting from this offering would be convertible under the Series F Preferred Stock issued as part of the Class B Units.

-Use of proceeds

-We intend to use the net proceeds received from this offering for working capital and general corporate purposes, continued development of new diagnostics processes and methodologies, continued development, roll out and implementation of Electronic Health Record (EHR) and Revenue Cycle Management (RCM-Medical Billing) services and paying for possible acquisitions or expansion of our business.
+Warrants Each warrant will be exercisable for one share of common stock, will have an exercise price which is equal to \$0.45 per share, will be exercisable upon issuance and will expire five years from the date of issuance.
+Common Stock underlying warrants This prospectus also relates to the offering of 19,115,000 shares of our common stock issuable upon the exercise of warrants included in the Class A Units.
+Over-allotment option The underwriters have an option for a period of 45 days to purchase up to an additional 2,867,250 shares of common stock and/or warrants to purchase up to an additional 2,867,250 shares of common stock, solely to cover over-allotments, if any.
+Common stock to be outstanding immediately after this offering 34,001,331 shares.
+If the underwriters' over-allotment option is exercised in full, the total number of shares of common stock outstanding immediately following the option exercise will be 36,868,581 shares.
+Excludes shares of common stock that may be issued under the warrants to be issued in this offering.
+Use of proceeds We intend to use the net proceeds received from this offering for working capital and general corporate purposes, continued development of new diagnostics processes and methodologies, continued development, roll out and implementation of Electronic Health Record (EHR) and Revenue Cycle Management (RCM-Medical Billing) services and paying for possible acquisitions or expansion of our business.
 See "Use of Proceeds."

-Risk Factors

-See the section titled "Risk Factors" beginning on page [10] of this prospectus for a discussion of factors you should carefully consider before deciding to invest in our securities.

-NASDAQ Capital Market symbol for our common stock
+Risk Factors See the section titled "Risk Factors" beginning on page 10 of this prospectus for a discussion of factors you should carefully consider before deciding to invest in our securities.
+NASDAQ Capital Market symbol for our common stock RNVA.
+NASDAQ Capital Market symbol for the warrants The warrants included in this offering are approved for listing on The NASDAQ Capital Market under the symbol "RNVAZ."
+No Market for the Units or warrants There is no established public trading market for the Units or warrants offered hereby.

-RNVA.

-Proposed NASDAQ Capital Market symbol for the warrants We have applied for the listing of the warrants included in this offering on The NASDAQ Capital Market under the symbol "RNVAZ."
-No assurance can be given that our application will be approved.

-No Market for the Units or Series F Preferred Stock

-There is no established public trading market for the Units or the Series F Preferred Stock, and we do not intend to apply to list the Series F Preferred Stock on any securities exchange or automated quotation system.

-The number of shares of our common stock to be outstanding after this offering is based on $[\bullet]$ shares of our common stock outstanding as of $[\bullet]$, 2016 and excludes as of such date:
+The number of shares of our common stock to be outstanding after this offering is based on 14,886,331 shares of our common stock outstanding as of July 13, 2016 and excludes as of such date: